orstavik/JoiEvents/docs/2_EventToEvent/1_HowTo_listen.md

 # HowTo: be a good Listener?

 To be a good listener is a craft.
 Not an art.
-When people say it is an art, it is mostly either to excuse themselves or someone else for not being very good at it and/or not trying to practice it.
+When people say it is an art, it is mostly either to excuse themselves or someone else for not being very good and not practicing at it.
 But don't be fooled.
 To be a good listener is a craft.
 It is just a set of some basic skills.
 Once learned, practiced and employed, all of us *can* be good listeners.
-And you should not make excuses for yourself when you are not listening well, even though it happens to all of us, all the time.
+And you should not make excuses for yourself when you are not listening well, even though it happens to us all, all the time.

 The skills needed to be a good listener, are: